About the University

 Ethnic Studies Institute

-The West Chester University Poetry Center hosts the annual West Chester University Poetry Conference (the largest annual all-poetry writing conference in America), sponsors the University’s Poet-in-Residence program, presents poetry readings throughout the year, and collaborates on poetry and music concerts with the College of Arts and Humanities.
+The West Chester University Poetry Center hosts the annual West Chester University Poetry Conference (the nation's premier all-poetry writing conference), sponsors the University’s Poet-in-Residence program, presents poetry readings throughout the year, and collaborates on poetry and music concerts with the College of Arts and Humanities.
 The center also oversees national poetry awards under the auspices of the Iris N. Spencer Poetry Awards.
-The center is located in the WCU Poetry House, and is directed by the Office of the Dean in the College of the Sciences and Mathematics.
-For more information, email the Poetry Center, or call 610-436-3521.
+The center is located in the WCU Poetry House, and is directed by the Office of the Dean in the College of Arts and Humanities.
+For more information, email the Poetry Center, or call 610-436-3235.